marybielma1/vera-data-validation/README.md

 - Rework
 - Compliance exposure

-VERA moves validation upstream so teams can find exceptions before errors reach downstream systems or borrowers.
+VERA is designed to move validation upstream so qualified reviewers can identify potential exceptions before downstream processing or borrower impact.

 ---

 ## How VERA Works

-VERA is a prompt-engineered validation workflow prototyped using Microsoft Copilot.
+VERA was prototyped using Microsoft Copilot and a structured validation framework informed by six years of mortgage-servicing operations experience.

 Copilot is the engine.
 The rules are mine.
-I authored the source-of-truth hierarchy, the field-level match logic, the value normalization, the exception routing, and the hold and clear decisions.
-I built it on my own laptop, on my own time, using synthetic documents I created to match the formats I worked in for six years.
+I authored the source-of-truth hierarchy, the field-level match logic, the value normalization, the exception routing, and the hold and clear decisions, working on my own equipment and my own time using synthetic documents I created to match the formats I worked in.

 The framework includes: